 Hot glue gun

-Take advantage of all those leaves, acorns and pinecones that are taking over your yard this fall, and use them for this fall craft for kids.
+Take advantage of all those leaves, acorns and pinecones that are taking over your yard this fall, and use them for this fall crafting project for the kids or yourself.
 Go on a nature hike, and while enjoying the beautiful weather, collect fallen acorns, pinecones and even leaves.

 Pick a plain frame with a clean surface, and hot glue your finds directly onto the frame.
+For our frame, we chose Wood Frame Profile 703 in Walnut.
+For an extra level of interest or sentiment, add elements that may have a special meaning for you or your family.
 Once dried, take your favorite family portrait (or any picture you desire) and display.

 While the leaves are drying out and flattening, measure a piece of newspaper or scrapbook paper so that it will fit your chosen frame and mat board.
 Once the leaves are dry, flat and ready to go, choose one and carefully paste it onto your newspaper or scrapbook paper using Mod Podge.